camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 - [Helm](https://helm.sh/docs/intro/install/) binary.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) binary.

-### Adding Camunda Helm repository
+### Helm repository

-You have to add the Camunda Helm chart repository in order to use the charts.
-Once this is done, Helm is able to fetch and install charts hosted in [https://helm.camunda.io](https://helm.camunda.io):
+You have to add the Camunda Helm chart repository to use the charts.
+Once this is done, Helm can fetch and install charts hosted at [https://helm.camunda.io](https://helm.camunda.io):

 ```bash
 helm repo add camunda https://helm.camunda.io
 helm repo update
 ```

-Once this is completed, we are ready to install the Helm chart hosted in the official Camunda Helm chart repo.
+Once this is completed, we will be ready to install the Helm chart hosted in the official Camunda Helm chart repo.

-### Installing the Camunda Helm chart
+### Install Camunda Helm chart

 To install the available Camunda 8 components inside a Kubernetes cluster, you can simply run: